 Although there is a focus on young people the Park also extends to the community and provides a number of facilities including a gym and crèche as well as an annual Christmas party for the elderly residents.

-We provide general funding to the Park which has been used towards the Christmas lunch, apprenticeships and one-off events.
+We provided general funding to the Park which has been used towards the Christmas lunch, apprenticeships and one-off events.

-Shaun sits on the Board of both the Park and Youth Moves and is actively involved with the management of the projects.
+We have also sat on the Board of both the Park and Youth Moves and been actively involved with the management of the projects.